karaipsum/Kugane-Moji/README.md

 ![liga](preview/liga.svg)
 There's a set of ligatures that looks like double vowels kana in the official glyph table.
 I'm still not sure about how it is supposed to be used but here we go.

-Note that not all double vowels are supposed to be combined, based on the meanings of the phrase.
+> Note that not all double vowels are supposed to be combined, based on the meanings of the phrase.
 Therefore, please be cautious as in most popular design software, `liga` is on by default.
 I chose to use this feature table to differentiate from the `dlig` below.

+Also features ligatures between `!` & `?`.

 ### Discretionary Ligature `dlig` (default off)

 ![dlig](preview/dlig.svg)
-There's a set of ligatures such as より, こと, さぶらい, ドマ, etc. in the official glyph table.
+The official glyph table includes a few kana ligatures (合略仮名): some traditional ones, such as `より→ゟ` and `コト→ヿ`, as well as some related to the lore in the game, such as さぶらい, ドマ, etc.

 ### Full-width `fwid` (default off)